Kerri Hall, MD

 In 2007, Dr. Hall began practicing in Morgantown.
-Mon General Hospital has been her professional home since the beginning of her career.
+Mon Health Medical Center has been her professional home since the beginning of her career.

 As medicine advances, it is Dr. Hall's job to keep you informed of the most up-to-date treatments and recommendations so you can make healthy decisions.
 One of the most satisfying relationships in medicine is between an expectant mother and her obstetrician.
 Dr. Hall begins this relationship begins by making her patients feel comfortable in the doctor's office.
 Dr. Hall is committed to treating you with compassion and dignity.

 Dr. Hall is board certified in obstetrics and gynecology.

 Dr. Harman specializes in evaluation and treatment of pelvic pain, endometriosis, abnormal uterine bleeding and infertility.
 He is an expert in minimally invasive surgery.
 He also offers in-office procedures to reduce heavy menstrual bleeding.